 We will stay in Sant Antoni for a couple more days to re-provision and clean the boat after our visitors and the crossing from Gibraltar.
 It is lovely that people make the effort to come and see us – especially when we can’t give much notice as to where we might be.

-Photos below of us with Jase and Lee at Salinas, the amazing street entertainer on stilts, partying on the beach and Liz in the old part of Ibiza Town.
+Photos of us with Jase and Lee at Salinas, the amazing street entertainer on stilts, partying on the beach and Liz in the old part of Ibiza Town.